qtpm/qtpm/templates/READMEApp.rst

    + src/           // Header files under this folder will be published.
    |  + private/    // Files under this folder will hide from outer modules.
+   + translations/  // .ts files (use `qtpm i18n` commands)
-   + resources/     // .qrc files are linked to application.
+   + qtresources/   // Files that are listed in resource.qrc and linked to application.
+   + Resources/     // Files that are copied into application.
+   |  + icon.png    // Icon source (1024px x 1024px is recommended)
    + test/          // Each _test.cpp file is built into executable and launched by qtpm test.
    |                // Use `qtpm add test`` to add test case.
    |                // Other .cpp files are used as utility code.
 They are linked to test modules.
    + doc/           // (not working yet) QDoc setting file and extra image files and so on.
    + html/          // (not working yet) HTML output of QDoc.
    + vendor/        // External libraries (source and binary)
-   + build/         // Work folder.
+   + build-*/       // Work folder.
    + CMakeExtra.txt // This file is included from created CMakeLists.txt.
                     // You can add any extra build options here.